What is an online shopping scam?

 The bottom line

-Be alert to the warning signs or stick to trusted retailers, choose a payment method that’s secure and make sure you’re protected if things go wrong.
+Be alert to the warning signs, stick to trusted retailers, choose a secure payment method, and ensure you’re protected if things go wrong.

 Online shopping scam FAQs